 Get started now by completing the form below.
-You'll hear from us shortly with an upfront estimate of your piano's potential value.
+You'll hear from us shortly with information about your piano's potential value.

->

-> Select the type that best matches the examples below.
+Select the type that best matches the examples below.
 If your piano has strings, choose upright or grand, even if it plugs into the wall or has additional electronic components installed on it.

 Grand Pianos have strings that are arranged horizontally, usually from front to back.

 Upright Pianos have strings that are arranged vertically, from top to bottom.
 Spinet, console, and upright grand pianos are all varieties of upright pianos.

 Digital Pianos have no strings.
 Their sound is created electronically and is projected through speakers.
 Please note: We only deal in digital pianos that have full 88-note weighted action keyboards.